BlvckOgre/football-stadiums-of-world/README.md

 ### Step 2: Open .twbx in Tableau Desktop

-   Go to File > Open, select your football-dashboard.twbx
+   Go to File > Open, select your FootballDataEngineering-Dashboard.twbx

 ### Step 3: Sign In to Tableau Server/Cloud